-Laura Davis-Taylor of In-Reality, and a DSF Board member, talks with legal guru Gary Kibel about the concept of “Duty of Care”
+DSF Board Member Laura Davis-Tayor and legal guru Gary Kibel explore the concept of “Duty of Care”

 Gary, your voice has been so helpful to the industry as we navigate both privacy and legal conversations around our Back to Business challenges.
 We’ve talked about things like Privacy By Design in past cross-industry conversations .
 A different—although adjacent—topic has similarly emerged: Duty of Care.
 What is this about?

 Good question.
 When anyone is contemplating a lawsuit alleging negligence or breach of duty, you have to ask, what IS the duty?
 What was my obligation to you, the person?
 Should it have been safe screening?
 Maybe.
 Should it have been to ensure that it was impossible for you to get sick in my business environment?
 Likely no.

 In absence of law, the legal claim someone makes to a business owner is likely a negligence claim.
 So, the filter the claim would be put through will be “what was the obligation?”

 What makes this so tough for a business owner Gary?

 In this new world we’re dealing with, the challenge is that there’s no standard.
 I’ve spoken before about the bills on the floor in Congress seeking to address this issue.
 Some lawmakers have proposed a waiver to help shield businesses from liability through these types of lawsuits altogether.
 It could be part of a COVID relief package being negotiated.